FrancisCawog/Geo-Path-Finder/README.md

 export default merge;
 ```
 - Function that merges the 2 databases together through the id of one and the cca3 of the other.

-- One of the 3 BFS I needed to implement in the code.
-It takes in the mergedData which likely represents the geography of the world with information about country borders and other attributes.
-It takes the start and end countries and search through the data to find the country objects based on their names.
-In the country object, the border information indicates which countries share a border with the current country and I use this data to initiate a BFS traversal by adding the start country to the queue.
-I explore neighboring countries and add them to the queue, continually expanding the search.
-The BFS continues until it reaches the end country, at which point its found the shortest path.

-- 1 of other 2 BFS' I use figure out if two randomly selected countries have a linear path between them.
-This is a way to ensure that it's possible to reach one country from the other through bordering countries without backtracking.

-- The last one is used to determine whether the path inputted by the user creates a different path than the shortest path. his is a way to validate the user's input and identify if they have found an optimal route.

 # Futute Implementations